 Welcome to the Database of Military Inscriptions and Papyri of Early Roman Palestine!
 This site is designed to aid the study of the military in the early Roman period for those interested in Judaism and Christianity of the first few centuries CE.
 This website is still deep under construction, but has basic functionality at this point.

 The search function is small but effective.
 If you are looking for a specific entry, search for it as a four-digit number (e.g., entry 23 can be found as 0023).
 You can search the text or translation easily: finding all centurions, texts from Jerusalem, all inscriptions mentioning cohors I Sebastenorum, etc. by a simple search.
-Here are some categories of common interest: Jewish soldiers, Palestinian soldiers, soldier-civilian interactions, Jewish civilians interacting with soldiers, military religion, the Jewish War (66-73 CE), the Herodian dynasty, War of Quietus, and pre-Constantinian Christian soldiers.
+Here are some categories of common interest: Jewish soldiers, Palestinian soldiers, soldier-civilian interactions, Jewish civilians interacting with soldiers, military religion, the Herodian dynasty, the Jewish War (66-73 CE), War of Quietus, and pre-Constantinian Christian soldiers.

 Each entry lists the original language text, an English translation, a brief commentary on the find, relevant bibliography, and information on its provenience.
 Eventually search functionality will be supplemented by an “advanced search” page that will have a Greek keyboard and allow more specific searches.